I tried /etc/shadow, but no luck, apache was not running as root. I poked around to see that i was on a solaris-machine. F*ck.

 So, what now?
 I knew i had to come up with something reasonable, not just a list of accounts to make the customers webmasters really aware of the problem.
 I tried to find other logs - but no way.
 Solaris' not Linux, and the Apache was homegrown installed in some funny directory i couldn't find.

 Finally I came up with a promising solution: I had the accounts from /etc/password, and it was written there, that they all used /bin/bash.
-I went for /home//.bash_history.
-No luck on the first two accounts, but then, bingo, there it was: the admin deploying new software-versions, connecting to the database with user and password on the commandline and finally grepping through the apache-logs.
+I went for /home/

 The webapp suffered from another minor vulnerability: All https-transactions were done via GET-Requests.
 I already pointed this out in my report that it's a really bad idea to transfer bank-account details and creditcard-numbers and cvcs in an URL, even if it is transferred via HTTPS.